 And yes, with so many musicians and venues in town, it should come as no surprise that Nashville is a city that likes to get down.
 Whether you’re “honky-tonking” up Broadway, sampling a flight in a craft brewery, or slamming down whiskey drinks in a dive bar in East Nashville, you’re bound to have a good time in Music City.

 In this Nashville travel guide, we’ll take a look at the best things to do, plan out an awesome weekend itinerary, and share some insider tips about how to stretch your budget in Nashville TN.

 If you’re ready to plan a Music City getaway, let’s rock!

-1. See live music
+1. Hear live music

-Without a doubt, the best thing to do in Nashville is to get out there and see some live music.
+Without a doubt, the best thing to do in Nashville TN is to get out there and see some live music.
 I mean, the place is called Music City for a reason!
 No matter what night of the week it is, you can find plenty of shows going on in Nashville.

 Nashville venues come in all shapes and sizes and you can find live music from just about every genre under the sun.
 Check the calendar for upcoming concerts and plan your trip around seeing shows.

 It’s not all about country music in Nashville these days, but there’s no denying its importance in the city’s history and culture.
 You’ve got plenty of options to learn all about this famous genre of music, including the Country Music Hall of Fame and the Johnny Cash Museum.
 Surely, no Nashville itinerary is complete without immersing yourself in tragic country ballads?